Contact (1997 American film): Critical reception

-On the basis of 68 reviews collected by Rotten Tomatoes, 68% of critics gave positive reviews, with an average score of 6.9/10.
+On Rotten Tomatoes, it has a rating of 69% based on reviews 68 critics, with an average score of 7.6/10.
 The critical consensus reads, "Contact elucidates stirring scientific concepts and theological inquiry at the expense of satisfying storytelling, making for a brainy blockbuster that engages with its ideas, if not its characters."
-Metacritic calculated an average score of 62 out of 100, based on 23 reviews, denoting "generally favorable" reviews.
+Metacritic calculated an average score of 62 out of 100, based on 23 reviews, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Roger Ebert, who gave the film three-and-a-half stars out of four, said that "Sagan's novel Contact provides the inspiration for Robert Zemeckis' new film, which tells the smartest and most absorbing story about extraterrestrial intelligence since Close Encounters of the Third Kind (1977).
-"Movies like Contact help explain why movies like Independence Day leave me feeling empty and unsatisfied", Ebert commented.
+Roger Ebert gave Contact three and a half out of four and wrote that it "tells the smartest and most absorbing story about extraterrestrial intelligence since Close Encounters of the Third Kind (1977).
+Movies like Contact help explain why movies like Independence Day leave me feeling empty and unsatisfied."
 On December 21, 2011, Ebert added Contact to his "Great Movies" collection.
+Kenneth Turan of the Los Angeles Times said Contact carried a more philosophical portrait of the science fiction genre than did other films, but would still "satisfy the cravings of the general public who simply want to be entertained".

-Kenneth Turan of the Los Angeles Times said that the film carried a more philosophical portrait of the science fiction genre than did other films, but still managed "to satisfy the cravings of the general public who simply want to be entertained".
-Internet reviewer James Berardinelli said that Contact is "one of 1997's finest motion pictures, and is a forceful reminder that Hollywood is still capable of making magic".
-Berardinelli likened its awe and spectacle to Stanley Kubrick's 2001: A Space Odyssey, while adding that "If Contact falls short in any area, it's an inability to fully develop all of its many subplots..."
+The critic James Berardinelli said that Contact is "one of 1997's finest motion pictures, and is a forceful reminder that Hollywood is still capable of making magic".
+Berardinelli likened its awe and spectacle to Stanley Kubrick's 2001: A Space Odyssey, adding that "If Contact falls short in any area, it's an inability to fully develop all of its many subplots..."
 Mick LaSalle of the San Francisco Chronicle largely enjoyed the first 90 minutes of Contact but felt that Zemeckis was too obsessed with visual effects rather than cohesive storytelling for the pivotal climax.
-Rita Kempley, writing in The Washington Post, did not like the film's premise, which she described as "a preachy debate between sanctity and science".
+Rita Kempley, writing in The Washington Post, did not like the premise, which she described as "a preachy debate between sanctity and science".